Best Cellular Security Systems in 2025

 ADT’s monitoring options aren’t as flexible as SimpliSafe.
 In fact, if you get security cameras, you only have one professional monitoring plan available to you.
 On the bright side, no matter which plan you choose – whether it’s the $24.99 Secure plan, $29.99 Smart plan or $39.99 Complete plan – you can count on 24/7 professional monitoring with cellular backup.

 ADT puts a strong emphasis on the “24/7” part.
 It added redundancies on top of redundancies to ensure the service is always up.
-ADT has 12 monitoring facilities in different states, more than any company out there… by a lot!
+ADT has 12 monitoring facilities across North America, more than any company out there… by a lot!
 Most companies have only one or two monitoring centers.
 On top of that, each ADT monitoring facility has backup servers, power, and communications.
 We can see there that ADT values reliability.

-Additionally, ADT has a new method of monitoring called SMART.
+Additionally, ADT offers enhanced SMART Monitoring.
 It’s a text-based alerting system designed to speed up response and reduce false alarms.
 Basically, you and your emergency contacts receive a text alert about 15 to 30 seconds before receiving a call and before emergency personnel are dispatched.
 That way, you can confirm or cancel alarms without much hassle.

 Price

-ADT’s home security systems typically cost between $200 and $1,500.
-Professional monitoring starts at $24.99 a month, but systems with security cameras require the $39.99 plan because it includes video verification and 24/7 streaming capabilities.
+ADT’s home security systems typically cost between $300 and $1,600.
+Professional monitoring starts at $24.99 a month.
+Systems with security cameras require the $39.99 plan which includes video verification and 24/7 streaming capabilities.
 If you buy an ADT package, you’re typically required to sign up for at least one month of monitoring.

 What We Like